 Editing Markdown

-Note that Markdown is very sensitive to indentation and spaces / new lines.
+What follows is a list of simple markdown notation that can be used to build slides.
+It really is simple, which is good.
+If you need more functionality or layout control you should look at embedding a slideshow from somewhere e.g Google Slides.
+Note also that Markdown is sensitive to indentation, spaces and new lines.
 Notably when making a new slide, the slide marker should be left aligned.
 If all the content appears on one slide, check the left alignment.

 You can see the some slides and edit/view the markdown in the item settings here: